 The ideal option is to get a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
 Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to help you out.
 New AC equipment can be more efficient and offer you superior comfort, helping to decrease your energy costs.

 You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
 While this sounds like a great alternative, the expense of servicing old R22 A/C systems is starting to go over several hundred dollars (easily a down payment on a new system).
 You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.

 If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
 Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.

 The good news

-While making the move to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
 These regulations will help guard the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
 It’s not implausible to say that you, as a homeowner, are a grand part of this by replacing an old R22 unit with a newer, ozone friendly unit.